 Set loan A balance - Split Loans

-This allows you to break-up the loan into two parts (both can have different interest/MIRAS rates along with different deferred values etc.) Enter the date and a positive value which will be identified as loan A (loan B will automatically be set to the remainder) or a negative value when Loan A will be set to the outstanding balance minus the value specified.
+This adjustment allows you to break-up the loan into two parts (both can have different interest/MIRAS rates along with different deferred values etc.) Enter the date and a positive value which will be identified as loan A (loan B will automatically be set to the remainder) or a negative value when Loan A will be set to the outstanding balance minus the value specified.
 If you need to reset the loan back into one, enter a fresh adjustment with the new date and enter zero in the value box.

 This adjustment may be useful in staff cases where two parts of a loan are on different rates (preferential rate on a fixed amount).